mikesir87/blog.mikesir87.io/_posts/2019-03-29-creating-elastic-qa-env-using-aws.md

                 <img src="/images/summit-qa/architecture-12.png" />
               </div>
               <div class="flex-caption">
                 <p>Using <code>traefik.frontend.priority</code> labels on our containers, we can create a "fall-through" container for Traefik.
-In other workds, our <em>actual</em> stack containers have a higher priority, so take precedence.
-But, if they're not up, the "Launcher" handles the request (which has a low priority).</p>
+Our <em>actual</em> stack containers have a higher priority, so take precedence.
+If a stack is not up, the "Launcher" handles the request (which has a low priority).</p>
               </div>
          </li>
         <li>